-As part of our commitment to empowering performance marketers to Do More With Less, Worry Free, the teams at TUNE are always searching for new methods and technologies to help our customers in their day-to-day tasks.
-In this post, a member of our Solutions Engineering team reviews how several new tools can alleviate the biggest pain points of testing affiliate tracking links.
+As part of our commitment to empowering marketers to Do More With Less, Worry Free, the teams at TUNE are always searching for new ways to help our customers in their day-to-day tasks.
+In this post, a member of our Solutions Engineering team reviews how several tools can alleviate the biggest pain points of testing affiliate tracking links.

 Dead links equal lost traffic for networks, which ultimately equals loss of revenue.
 This is why testing is a big part of the performance marketing industry.
 Trying links in various locations, checking that landing pages exist, making sure the entire flow is working — it’s not easy, but it allows network owners to verify their links are alive and prevent their traffic going to waste.
 Luckily, today there are tools for testing affiliate links that make this process easier.